 Trying to play golf at some of the best courses in America can be a frustrating experience.
 Yes, we all know that you can't get a round on Augusta but it seems there are more courses that you can't get a game on than you can.
 Pebble Beach therefore is a great exception - it's the top rated 'public'course in the USA and while it may be eye-watering expensive at least gives the chance to walk in the steps of legends that so many of us used to playing in Europe take for granted.

 The practice putting green was running fast and true so expectations were high on the first tee.
-The caddy tried to point me to the gold tees and my friend to the blues due to our differing handicaps but call us old-fashioned, we decided to both play the same tees.
+Our caddie tried to point me to the gold tees and my friend to the back blues due to our differing handicaps but call us old-fashioned, we decided to both play the same ones.
 The first hole was a massive disappointment.
-The fairway was sanded - and the green was a temporary!
+The fairway was very heavily sanded - and the green was a temporary!
 Bear in mind this was the most expensive round of golf I had ever payed for.
-No-one had told us about the condition of the course when booking or before - ludicrous.
+No-one had told us about the condition of the course when booking or before teeing off - ludicrous.
 I would suggest anyone considering playing asks beforehand what condition the course is in........

 From there though as you go out to the water the holes are clearly special.
 The par 5 6th is intimidating on the tee but actually quite playable.
 By the time we got to the signature par 3 7th the wind was up and yardages were not really much use.
 A punchy knock down was the order of the day which my partner managed.
 I put a gap wedge in the air and paid the price as the wind brought it back into the sand.
 8 is a fantastic hole - the approach shot over a canyon truly spectacular and the par I got there will stay with me for a long time.
 9 and 10 both are wonderful holes, mainly because of the setting, before going back inland.

 This stretch is probably better than the first few inland holes but you are back in a (very nice) housing estate.
-The green on the par 5 14th is a bit ridiculous - after coming 572 yards is is pretty small and very angled.
-17 and 18 are simply a great finishing 2 holes and are well documented elsewhere!
+The green on the par 5 14th was a bit ridiculous - after coming 572 yards it is pretty small and very angled.
+17 and 18 are simply a great finishing two holes and are well documented elsewhere!
 The wind was up and 17 was playing a rescue for me.
-18 is just a great walk up, spoilt for me by a 4 putt to shoot 92.
+18 is just a wonderfulwalk up, spoilt for me by a 4 putt to shoot 92.
 Still, I was an 18 handicapper when I played there so 2 over handicap from the back tees at Pebble was satisfactory!

 As an experience Pebble was pretty good.
 Everyone was friendly and the caddy just fine.
 The day was slightly spolit by the sanded fairways and very inconsistent greens.
 Some were slow, some were fast and it was a question of having a guess when you got there.